FlavioBravo/unilingo-web-api/README.md

 [Check Live Site](https://unilingo-web-api.onrender.com)

-This web api has the below features:
+This web api help to complete the features mentioned in [README.md from unilingo-web-app](https://github.com/FlavioBravo/unilingo-web-app/blob/master/README.md)

-Checkpoint 1
-- Anyone that visits the page will be able to see the most recent video title entered by the most recent user.
-So store things somehow.

-Checkpoint 4
-- Find a way to translate the audio from 0:30 to 0:45 into spanish.
-Show the translation on the screen.
-- Use whatever API(s) you want.

-Checkpoint 5
-- Show another play button.
-When pressed, it will speak the spanish text using speech to text.
-- Use whatever API(s) you want.

 ## Comments

 - The UI was develop with Express, typescript, Axios and Cors.
-- External packages are used here like [youtube-transcript](https://www.npmjs.com/package/youtube-transcript), [youtubei.js](https://www.npmjs.com/package/youtubei), a[LangChain](https://js.langchain.com/v0.1/docs/integrations/document_loaders/web_loaders/youtube/), and [dotenv](https://www.npmjs.com/package/dotenv).
+- External packages are used here like [Express](https://www.npmjs.com/package/express), [multer](https://www.npmjs.com/package/multer), [LangChain](https://js.langchain.com/v0.1/docs/integrations/document_loaders/web_loaders/youtube/), and [dotenv](https://www.npmjs.com/package/dotenv).
-- External API's are used like [Cloud Translation API](https://cloud.google.com/translate/docs/setup) and [Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech?hl=en).
-Both API are using an API Key as a credential.
+- External API's are used like [Cloud Translation API](https://cloud.google.com/translate/docs/setup), [Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech?hl=en), [Cloud Vision API](https://cloud.google.com/vision/docs), and [Cloud Speech-to-Text](https://cloud.google.com/speech-to-text/docs).
+We are using API Key as a credential for some services and Account Service JSON as a credential for another services.
 - This web api is hosted in [Render](https://render.com/) using Web Service.
 - For this project an environment file is needed to run this application succesfully.
 Create a .env file at the root of your project directory as follows: